 Mediation Buckinghamshire has a panel of qualified and experienced Civil Mediators from a range of professional disciplines including the law, construction and surveying.

 The cost of a civil mediation will depend on the time required.
-To find out more you can contact us to talk in confidence to an experienced member of our staff.
+To find out more you can contact us to talk in confidence to an experienced member of our staff or visit our Mediator Appointment Service page.